erik-CRISP/crisp-backend-challege/readme.md

     on Logins (EmployeeId);
 ```

-The `Logins` table tracks all of the logins for the people in person.
+The `Logins` table tracks all of the logins for the employees in `Employees`.

 ## Tasks
-We already have code for to retrieve all employees as an example with an example to build upon.
+We already have code to retrieve all employees as an example with an example to build upon.

 Implement The Following For The Employee Controller:
   - Get By Id